-The Fostering Service is developing, and we currently have vacancies for Supervising Social Workers in three teams where we are looking to recruit staff to join us on a permanent basis.
+The Fostering Service is developing, and we currently have vacancies for Supervising Social Workers in three teams.

-As a Supervising Social Worker, you will be responsible for a team of foster carers, and will need a proven knowledge of the legislative framework relating to children, particularly the Children Act 1989, Fostering Service Regulations 2011 and other relevant guidance and standards.
-Applicants must be able to work under pressure, challenge and present professionally when required, meet deadlines and have an understanding and commitment to the County Council’s Equal opportunities policy.
+As a Supervising Social Worker, you will be responsible for a team of foster carers and will need a proven knowledge of the legislative framework relating to children, particularly the Children Act 1989, Fostering Service Regulations 2011 and other relevant guidance and standards.
+The successful applicants must be able to work under pressure, challenge and present professionally when required, meet deadlines and have an understanding and commitment to the County Council’s Equal opportunities policy.